aestrada30/Review-Project/README.md

 Finally, the user will receive a final output which contains both numerical grade, letter grade and a brief suggestion based on their grade.

+### Video Guide
+- Please see Gradescope for the video file.
+This video will guide the user through the program and provide useful information that may have not been covered in this README.md.
+Thank you and I hope you enjoy.